 A universal symbol of independence and self-reliance, motorcycles make a powerful statement about riders and what they represent.
 Yet, nothing adds oomph to this spirit of freedom quite like hitting the wide-open road on a Harley-Davidson – especially in and around Greater Palm Springs.
 From zipping through the Mojave and Sonoran deserts to ascending to cooler Mt.
-San Jacinto peaks, EagleRider Palm Springs indulges adventure enthusiasts with the ride of a lifetime.
+San Jacinto peaks.

 Whether it’s team building, learning new skills or simply unplugging from routine, road trippers rev up for two-hour rides heading west toward Pacific Coast beaches or Joshua Tree National Park that’s an hour away.

 EagleRider jaunts include a professional guide and powersport rental of choice that also includes Honda and BMW motorcycles, scooters and electric bicycles.
 While riders must have a valid driver’s license to rent a cycle, training courses provide another path for those who don’t.